Weekly Meal Planning with a Calorie Target: A Practical Guide

 Total: ~1,900 kcal · ~130g protein · high fiber · satisfying portions

-1. Deficit too aggressive — leads to binge-restrict cycles
+1. Target too aggressive — leads to binge-restrict cycles

 3. No weekly plan — nightly improvisation leads to takeaway

-4. All-or-nothing thinking — one bad meal doesn't ruin the week
+4. All-or-nothing thinking — one off-plan meal does not ruin the week

-5. No tracking mechanism — even a simple weekly weigh-in keeps you honest
+5. No tracking mechanism — even a simple weekly check-in keeps you honest

-Building a calorie-deficit meal plan with proper protein and variety takes time — time most people don't have on a Sunday evening.
+Building a calorie-target meal plan with proper protein and variety takes time — time most people do not have on a Sunday evening.

-NoroMeal generates a personalized weekly meal plan for weight loss from your body metrics and goal, with daily calorie and macro targets and recipes matched to fit your deficit.
+NoroMeal is meal-planning software that generates a personalized weekly meal plan from the preferences and body metrics you enter, with daily calorie and macro targets and matched recipes.

 Stop restarting every Monday.
 Start with a plan that runs the whole week.

-Get your weight loss meal plan → · View pricing →
+Get your personalized meal plan → · View pricing →